How to tell the DVLA I sold my car

 SA99 1BD

-You’ll also need to include a letter with the buyer’s name and address and give the remaining part of your V5C to the new owner, so they can register the car in its new country.
+Include a letter with the buyer’s name and address, and give the rest of the V5C to the new owner so they can register the vehicle in its new country.

 - The name and address of the new owner

-What to do after you’ve told the DVLA you’ve sold your car
+What to do after telling the DVLA you sold your car

 The first thing to do is to tell your insurance company – there’s no point paying to cover a car that is no longer yours, and you could well be due a car insurance refund.